-Barefoot Commons is a 90,702 square foot grocery-anchored retail centre located at 3924 Highway 17 South, North Myrtle Beach, South Carolina.
-Built in 2007, the centre is situated on 13.29 acres of land in North Myrtle Beach in South Carolina.
-Barefoot Commons is 92% occupied and is anchored by Food Lion.
+Barefoot Commons is a 90,702 square foot grocery-anchored shopping centre located at 3924 Highway 17 South, North Myrtle Beach, South Carolina.
+Built in 2007, the centre is situated on 13.3 acres of land in North Myrtle Beach in South Carolina.
+Barefoot Commons is 98.2% occupied and is anchored by Food Lion.